Kaarthee/Threat-Informed-Detection-Engine/README.md

 - separating detection from automated response
 - documenting false-positive risks
 - preserving raw evidence for investigation
-- validating IOC records before use
+- validating Threat informed records before use

 ---

 ## Current Limitations

-- IOC intelligence is loaded from a local JSON file
+- Threat informed intelligence is loaded from a local JSON file
 - processing is batch-based rather than continuous
 - correlation is based primarily on source IP and time
 - no direct MISP or OpenCTI API integration